 Prop 12 would protect rivers, air, and public health.
 Factory farms that confine farm animals in cages produce enormous amounts of concentrated waste that’s often contaminated with antibiotic residue and other dangerous chemicals.
 Factory farms are a leading cause of air and water pollution.

 Promotes responsible farming

 This measure will help promote responsible farming.
 Responsible California family farmers know the importance of treating animals with respect.
 And better animal welfare tends to mean better conditions for farm laborers.

 Establishes modest sales standards

-This measure would ensure that substandard, inhumane, and unsafe products from these cruel confinement systems aren’t sold in California.
-Economic analyses from the ag industry itself show that it would cost only about a penny or two more penny per egg to go cage-free, something the largest retailers are already doing.
+Prop 12 would ensure that substandard, inhumane, and unsafe products from these cruel confinement systems aren’t sold in California.
+Economic analyses from the ag industry itself show that it would cost only about a penny or two more per egg to go cage-free, something the largest retailers are already doing.
 In fact, McDonald’s is going 100% cage-free and says it won’t raise its prices even a penny.